GianRathgeb/gianrathgeb.github.io/_posts/2021-08-24-solid-state.md

 mindy
 ```

-I found another user called james, but it seems that he does not have any interesting files in (only .ssh but I have no permissions to go inside that directory), so I have to find a way do prives.
+I found another user called james, but it seems that he does not have any interesting files in his home (only .ssh but I have no permissions to go inside that directory), so I have to find a way do privesc.

 # Privilege Escalation